Ali-Khandouzi/STM32-Projects/9. RTOS/README.md

 	Software timers are the way an RTOS provides to schedule the execution of routines on a time-basis.
 	There is no need to specific hardware support for software timers, except for the timer used as tick generator for the OS.

+	RTOS-8
+	When threads are spawned dynamically, it is hard to keep track of their lifecycle.
+FreeRTOS provides a way to retrieve both the complete list of live threads and some relevant information regarding their status.
+	The uxTaskGetNumberOfTasks() function returns the number of live threads and the uxTaskGetSystemState() function returns the status information of every thread in the system.
+	The uxTaskGetSystemState() for each thread, accepts  the maximum number of elements that the array can hold (uxArraySize) and a pointer to a variable (pulTotalRunTime) that will contain the total run-time since the kernel started.
+	This means that, FreeRTOS can collect information on the amount of processing time that has been used by each thread.
+	We need to enable the configGENERATE_RUN_TIME_STATS macro in the FreeRTOSConfig.h for this matter.
+	Moreover, since this feature requires that we use another timer different from the one used to feed the tick counter, we use TIM3 as tick generator.
+	This because the run-time statistics timebase needs to have a higher resolution than the tick interrupt, otherwise the statistics may be too inaccurate to be truly useful.
+	When the configGENERATE_RUN_TIME_STATS macro is set to 1, we have to provide two additional macros.
+The first one, portCONFIGURE_TIMER_FOR_RUN_TIME_STATS(), is used to setup the timer needed for run-time statistics.
+	The second one, portGET_RUN_TIME_COUNTER_VALUE(), is used by FreeRTOS to retrieve the cumulative value of the timer counter.
+These two macos are also defined in the FreeRTOSConfig.h.

+	We have two main thread in the code.
+The first one is the typical blinkthread and the otherone called threadsDumpThread() is use to collect and print the information through the UART on Nucleo VCP.
+	The threadsDumpThread() works this way: When the USER button is pressed, its allocates a buffer (pxTaskStatusArray) that will contain the TaskStatus_t structures for each thread in the system.
+	The uxTaskGetSystemState() populates this array, and for each thread contained in it some statistics are get printed.
+	The information inculeds the threads name and IDs (even the idle threads are shown), status(blocked, running, ready), Priority, Runtime and Runtime in percentage.
+	As it shown in the "./Videos/RTOS-8.mp4".